shreyasib/IS-445-Final-Project/README.md

 ## Strategic Recommendations
-After the analysis, we share with you our high-level business recommendations:
+After the analysis, we share our high-level business recommendations:

 1. The final taxi price can automatically include a 5% tip which the customer can choose to opt out of if he or she wants to before paying the fare.
 For some customers, the 5% tip would not make a difference and would not make an effort to ask to exclude the tip.
 2. As weekdays see the least number of passengers, a special rate could be implemented - if the travel distance extends beyond 10kms, then the customers can get a 5% discount.
 This can possiblity attract more customers on the weekend.